-- a Room and board expenses in a semiprivate room, including expenses for intensive care or coronary care units.
-The cost of a private room may be eligible if medically necessary. - Special diets. - Seneral nursing care. - u Use of operating, delivery, recovery and treatment rooms and equipment. - Subscription Services. - All FDA-approved and appropriately prescribed drugs and medicines for use in the hospital, and covered drugs or medicines sent home following hospitalization, up to a 30-day supply. - > Dressings, ordinary splints and casts. - Y X-ray examinations, X-ray therapy and radiation therapy and treatment. - Laboratory tests. - > Physical therapy. - > Anesthesia and its administration. - Blood and blood derivatives, to the extent they are not donated without charge or the hospital's supply are not replaced by or for the patient. - Processing and administering of blood and blood plasma to the extent it is not donated by the patient. - Schemotherapy. - u Renal dialysis therapy administered according to Medicare regulations. - Dental care due to accidental bodily injury or oral dental surgery when a physician, other than a dentist, certifies that hospitalization is necessary to protect the life or health of a patient because of a specific medical condition.
+- Noom and board expenses in a semiprivate room, including expenses for intensive care or coronary care units.
+The cost of a private room may be eligible if medically necessary. - Special diets. - General nursing care. - u Use of operating, delivery, recovery and treatment rooms and equipment. - Emergency room services. - All FDA-approved and appropriately prescribed drugs and medicines for use in the hospital, and covered drugs or medicines sent home following hospitalization, up to a 30-day supply. - Dressings, ordinary splints and casts. - X-ray examinations, X-ray therapy and radiation therapy and treatment. - Laboratory tests. - Physical therapy. - Anesthesia and its administration. - Blood and blood derivatives, to the extent they are not donated without charge or the hospital's supply are not replaced by or for the patient. - Processing and administering of blood and blood plasma to the extent it is not donated by the patient. - Chemotherapy. - Renal dialysis therapy administered according to Medicare regulations. - Dental care due to accidental bodily injury or oral dental surgery when a physician, other than a dentist, certifies that hospitalization is necessary to protect the life or health of a patient because of a specific medical condition.